domoritz/octopress/source/about/publications/index.markdown

 ## MapLink: Transfer features between maps on small touch devices, 2013

 Paper for HCI class about a mobile GIS application that we developed for the iPod nano.
-With Willi Müller, Ilkka Pale, Thomas Werkmeister.
+With [Willi Müller](http://jups42.de/), Ilkka Pale, Thomas Werkmeister.

-to be continued...

 *[HCI]:     Human computer interaction
 *[GIS]:     Geographic information system